 Resources for Connecting with Other Parents

-The Peer Support Network consists of a national network of volunteers, including patients, caregivers, and family members, willing to listen and offer comfort and support.
+The Support Connection consists of a national network of volunteers, including patients, caregivers, and family members, willing to listen and offer comfort and support.
+The Support Connection can put you in touch with other parents who are dealing with issues similar to your own.
 In addition, volunteers may share personal experiences, coping strategies, problem solving skills, and informational resources.
 Peer support sessions take place over the phone.

 Marrowforums